 I want to tell you that I’m not judging you if you have already had your boy circumcised.
 I believe 100% that you just didn’t know any better.
 You had not been presented with the true choice and the real facts.

 But I have now shown you what you need to know.
 There are opinions, there are facts, there is emotion involved in all this.
 But as the beginning of my post says… That which is now known, cannot be unknown.

 I believe I have presented you with more than enough substantial evidence, scientific and anecdotal information to make the right decision for your child.

 Or to put it in lighter terms:

 If you honestly do your research, you’re going to find places like this: healthychildren.org and this article -https://www.healthychildren.org/English/ages-stages/prenatal/decisions-to-make/Pages/Circumcision.aspx

 Where they don’t explore the long term psychological repercussions of the procedure.
-Where they encourage that there are effective pain medicines to alleviate the pain.
+Where they encourage the procedure with the pretense that there are effective pain medicines to alleviate the pain.

 Seriously?
-So basically, they’re telling you: here’s some medicine that is potentially harmful to liver & kidney function (because of their age) that will relieve the pain that was deliberately caused.
+So basically, they’re telling you: here’s some medicine that is potentially harmful to liver & kidney function (because of their age) that will relieve the pain that was deliberately and unnecessarily caused.

 The article points out the “benefits” of circumcision, but doesn’t offer a single supporting fact or source to back that up.
 It’s all conjecture and lazy content filling for the website.